MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 The `mcmod.info` file
 -------------------

 This file defines the metadata of your mod.
-This file lists information about your mod that users may view from the main screen of the game through the Mods button.
-A single info file can describe several modids.
+Its information may be viewed by users from the main screen of the game through the Mods button.
+A single info file can describe several mods.
 When a mod is annotated by the `@Mod` annotation, it may define the `useMetadata` property, which defaults to `false`.
 When `useMetadata` is `true`, the metadata within `mcmod.info` overrides whatever has been defined in the annotation.

 The `mcmod.info` file is formatted as JSON, where the root element is a list of objects and each object describes one modid.
 It should be stored as `src/main/resources/mcmod.info`.
 A basic `mcmod.info`, describing one mod, may look like this: